n-plsm/n-plsm/README.md

 Hi, welcome to my GitHub page.
-  I'm nplsm, a teenager who codes in Python 3.
+  I'm nplsm, a teenager who codes in Python / C / C++.

   Member of the Horizon Team, a small indie development team from France.